ORIGINAL RESEARCH article

 The fact that results regarding frequency and duration of coercive measures differ substantially between wards underlines these aspects.
 This phenomenon is well-known from previous reports where engagement with the Safewards Model varies between wards and even within wards (2).
 Reasons discussed for those differences on the level of wards are number, education, resilience, professional self-conception, professional experience, stress level, and personality of employees (59).
 In our study, there are several aspects in both wards that might contribute to the differences in results.
 In ward A, e.g., there had been a change of the consultant psychiatrist during the implementation period.
 This might have led to uncertainty within the team regarding several care aspects such as—among others—the application of coercive measures.
 Further uncertainty was brought into the team through high staff turnover during the implementation period.
 The unexpected and sudden termination of the head nurse resulted in a longer period of vacancy and team guidance and affected the team and its care routines.
 Additionally, age and professional experience of staff in ward A was lower than that in ward B. These circumstances as well as the lack of additional time or staff resources for the implementation resulted in a disruption of the process in ward A for 8 months.
 The aspects mentioned above—high staff turnover, little professional experience, lack of additional resources—can be regarded as barriers for the implementation process.
 On the other hand, there were several circumstances in ward B that might have facilitated the implementation of the Safewards Model and the reduction of the use of coercive measures there.
 First of all, ward B was led by one and the same consultant psychiatrist for several years—a fact that enhanced stability and routine in the team.
 Furthermore, this psychiatrist was engaged in the reduction of coercive measures for a long time through other contexts.
 Additionally, the team had hardly any turnover for a long period of time and was familiar to applying standards in dealing with conflicts and containment.
 One change of staff that occurred before the implementation of the Safewards Model—the change of the head nurse—had been prepared for several years and thus brought hardly any uncertainty or disturbances into the team.
 The outlined aspects—stable staffing, higher professional experience, stringent policy of dealing with conflict, and containment over a longer time—can be regarded as facilitators of the implementation process.
 For further studies, named variables should be included into the evaluation of the implementation in order to gain further insight into Safewards implementation success factors.

-We found that the number of patients exposed to coercive interventions in relation to the overall number of admissions—the most important indicator for coercive interventions—as well as the mean duration of coercive interventions were significantly lower after the implementation of the Safewards Model.
+We found that the amount of patients exposed to coercive interventions in relation to the overall number of patients—the most important indicator for coercive interventions—as well as the mean duration of coercive interventions were significantly lower after the implementation of the Safewards Model.
 Furthermore, we found a decrease in the range of coercive interventions per patient, in the number of coercive measures per patient, and in the total time spent under coercive circumstances in relation to the overall duration of the hospital inpatient stay after the implementation of the Safewards Model.
 These results are in line with outcomes found in a randomized controlled trial that investigated the implementation of the Safewards Model (32).
 Furthermore, our results are similar to those of studies that evaluated interventions focusing on de-escalation and anti-aggression staff training aiming at reducing coercive interventions (16).

 There are some studies that did not find positive changes in coercive measures after the implementation of the Safewards Model (36) or other methods aiming at reducing coercive interventions in hospitals (55).
 In the study of Price et al. (36), however, contrary to ours, staff acceptance and adherence to the intervention were low.
 One reason for the positive changes found in our study could be the fact that staff opted for the implementation of the Safewards Model.
 Thus, only motivated staff members supporting the model were present at follow-up.
 Nevertheless, we did not find a significant reduction in the frequency of forced medication as opposed to a large retrospective register study (13).
 Furthermore, relatively wide confidence intervals suggested varying success with implementation of the Safewards Model (32).
 In order to consolidate and expand positive changes after implementing the Safewards Model, staff should reflect upon their experience with the interventions and refresh its contents regularly.
 This could be realized, e.g., within team meetings, supervision, and appropriate training (61).
 Further important aspects for a sustainable reduction of coercive interventions were found to be adequate staffing and low staff turnover (3).
 Time and material resources are further aspects needed to successfully implement alternative methods for reducing conflict and containment (3).
 Regular assessment of frequency and duration of coercive interventions through routine data over time would give insight if efforts undertaken are effective and sustainable.